nimafire/zabbix-DirectAdmin-Backup-Notifier/README.md

 3. It sends a custom key/status to your Zabbix server using the Zabbix Sender tool or agent.

 ## installation
-put the sh file into /usr/local/directadmin/scripts/custom/ folder
+put the sh file into /usr/local/directadmin/scripts/custom/ folder.

+Open the script and **set the IP address of your Zabbix server** and your **custom key for the Zabbix item**.

+Run the following commands to apply correct permissions: chmod +x /usr/local/directadmin/scripts/custom/all_backups_post.sh chown diradmin.diradmin /usr/local/directadmin/scripts/custom/all_backups_post.sh